xC0dex/APIWeaver/README.md

 ## Announcement

 Microsoft is planning a built-in solution for generating OpenAPI documents.
-APIWeaver will provide SwaggerUI support for their generators.
+APIWeaver is no longer needed.

 ## Getting Started